Wisconsin wins Cotton Bowl 24-16, only Western Michigan loss

-ARLINGTON, Texas (AP) -- Wisconsin tight end Troy Fumagalli made a leaping 8-yard touchdown catch in the fourth quarter and the Badgers won 24-16 in the Cotton Bowl on Monday to deny Western Michigan an undefeated season.
+ARLINGTON, Texas (AP) -- Troy Fumagalli had highlight catches for Wisconsin even before the big tight end's leaping 8-yard touchdown in the fourth quarter and his 26-yard gain on third down that effectively wrapped up the Cotton Bowl victory.

-The TD catch by Fumagalli with 14 minutes left, in the back of the end zone between two defenders, came three plays after a rare interception thrown by Zach Terrell and made it 24-10.
+The game's offensive MVP also had a nifty one-handed grab on third down with his left hand - the one missing an index finger since right after his birth - to extend the eighth-ranked Badgers' opening touchdown drive.
+There was another leaping two-handed catch in the first half of a 24-16 victory Monday that denied Western Michigan a perfect season.

-With their ''Row The Boat'' mentality inspired by young head coach P.J.
-Fleck, the 12th-ranked Broncos (13-1) made it from one win during his first season in Kalamazoo three years ago to the last FBS team other than No. 1 Alabama this season with a chance to be undefeated.
+With their ''Row The Boat'' mentality inspired by Fleck, the 12th-ranked Broncos (13-1) went from one win during his first season in Kalamazoo three years ago to the last FBS team other than No. 1 Alabama this season with a chance to be undefeated.

 ''Told them I was very proud of them, how much I love them, and the effort they gave,'' Fleck said about what he told his team on the sideline just before the end of the game. ''We will continue to learn from this.
 We will embrace our past to create our future, and it just wasn't enough tonight.''

-Eighth-ranked Wisconsin (11-3), which finished with 11 wins for the fourth time in seven seasons, was clearly bigger and stronger - especially up front.
-The Big Ten runner-up Badgers set the tone early, with rushing touchdowns on their first two drives to take a 14-0 lead against the Group of Five team.
+The Badgers, who finished with 11 wins for the fourth time in seven seasons, were clearly bigger and stronger - especially up front.
+Their offensive line averaged about three inches and 45 pounds more than the WMU defensive front.

+Wisconsin set the tone early, with rushing touchdowns on its first two drives to lead 14-0 against the Group of Five team.
-Fumagalli had several other highlight catches, including a one-handed 20-yard grab on the Badgers' opening drive, and a 26-yard catch to convert third-and-8 as they ran out the final 3:27 after Western Michigan scored.

-Terrell combined with All-America receiver Corey Davis for 51 career touchdowns, tying the FBS record on an 11-yarder on fourth down with 3:27 left.
-Even with cornerback Sojourn Shelton's arms wrapped around him in the back of the end zone, Davis broke free to make the catch.

-''It doesn't matter if the defender is grabbing you or whatever it is.
-Go make a play on the ball if it's in the air, and go attack it,'' said Davis, the FBS career leader in receiving yards and likely first-round NFL draft pick in April. ''My four years at Western have been phenomenal.
-We've been through so much and I've learned so many lessons on the field, and off the field.''

-Terrell had 33 touchdowns and only four interceptions this season, the last pick by Wisconsin linebacker T.J.
+Fumagalli's TD came three plays after a rare interception by senior Zach Terrell, who finished with 33 touchdowns and four picks - the last by Wisconsin linebacker T.J.
 Edwards.

 ''It kind of left a bad taste in our mouth after the Big Ten championship game,'' Edwards said. ''We just wanted to get back out there and prove ourselves again.''